 Informal learning is enabled

 With a greater focus on collaboration and teamwork, you also create opportunities for informal learning to occur.
 In any work environment, only 10% of what your employees learn comes from the formal training content – the rest they pick up on the job and by interacting with their colleagues.
-And of course, the more training your employees receive, the better they become at doing their jobs and the more successful the organization will be.
+And of course, the more training your employees receive, the better they become at doing their jobs and the more successful the company will be.

 This all combines to create a good team working environment and a community of engaged employees, where everyone can contribute for the good of the whole, like.
-Clearly a good organizational culture is something to aspire to.
+Clearly a good culture is something to aspire to.
 Not only does it breed a good working environment, but it improves engagement between employees, teams, departments and the organization as a whole.

 What’s not to like!?